MITgcm/MITgcm/doc/examples/examples.rst

 - This line sets parameter :varlink:`momAdvection` to suppress the momentum of advection terms in the momentum equations.
-However, note the ``#`` in column 1: this “comments out” the line, so using this :filelink:`data <verification/tutorial_barotropic_gyre/input/data>` file as is will in fact include the momentum advection terms (i.e., MITgcm default for this parameter is TRUE).
+However, note the ``#`` in column 1: this “comments out” the line, so using the above :filelink:`data <verification/tutorial_barotropic_gyre/input/data>` file verbatum will in fact include the momentum advection terms (i.e., MITgcm default for this parameter is TRUE).
   We’ll explore the linearized solution (i.e., by removing the leading ``#``) in :numref:`barotropic_gyre_solution`.
   Note the ability to comment out a line in a namelist file is not part of standard Fortran, but this feature is implemented for all MITgcm namelist files.